cdfoundation/sig-interoperability/docs/vocabulary.md

 * Outputs: Update Return Code/Results, Link to Request
 * Other Results and Side Effects: Request record updated.

-#### Execute
+#### Run
 * Semantics: Run a script or program that doesn't fall into one of the other categories.
 Often executes in another container.
-* Aliases: Run
+* Aliases: Execute
 * Inputs: Software Source, Binary Source, Generated Software, Generated Binaries, Packaged Artifacts, Provisioned Resources, Routes to Deployments
 * Outputs: Output or results of the script or program.
 * Other Results and Side Effects: Whatever the script or program has done.

 #### Record Results
-* Semantics: Final recording and reporting of build results and compliance evidence.
-Upload artifacts for long-term archival.
+* Semantics: Record and report pipeline results and compliance evidence.
+Store artifacts for long-term archival.
 * Aliases: Audit, Evidence, Report, Archive
 * Inputs: Any
 * Outputs: Compliance Reports, Archive Files, Return Code/Results